-Patients choose Jefferson Hospital in Philadelphia for several reasons: the high volume of pancreatic and related surgeries performed; a highly skilled and experienced group of gastroenterologists; experienced clinical staff; leading-edge research; and a patient-centric approach to care delivery.
+When considering treatment for pancreatic cancer, patients choose Jefferson in Philadelphia for several reasons: the high volume of pancreatic and related surgeries performed; a highly skilled and experienced group of gastroenterologists; experienced clinical staff; leading-edge research; and a patient-centric approach to care delivery.

-Dedicated to Researching, Diagnosing and Treating Pancreatic Cancer
+Dedicated to Researching, Diagnosing & Treating Pancreatic Cancer

-If you are diagnosed with pancreatic cancer, the combined expertise of specialists of the Division of Gastroenterology and Hepatology's Pancreaticobiliary Program and our Pancreas, Biliary and Related Cancer Center will continually evaluate you throughout the entire course of treatment, bringing together the expertise of Jefferson surgeons, oncologists, pathologists, pharmacologists, gastroenterologists, pain management specialists, palliative care specialists and genetics researchers.
+If you are diagnosed with pancreatic cancer, the combined expertise of specialists of the Division of Gastroenterology and Hepatology's Pancreaticobiliary Program and our Pancreas, Biliary and Related Cancer Center will continually evaluate you throughout the entire course of treatment for pancreatic cancer, bringing together the expertise of Jefferson surgeons, oncologists, pathologists, pharmacologists, gastroenterologists, pain management specialists, palliative care specialists and genetics researchers.

 Our Pancreas, Biliary and Related Cancer Center is part of the Sidney Kimmel Cancer Center at Jefferson in Philadelphia, which is a National Cancer Institute (NCI)-designated cancer center.
 The NCI applies this special designation only to regional referral centers with a high level of clinical services and participation in national clinical trials.
 This special status as a national center testifies to the work of our basic and clinical scientists and physician researchers, who are on the forefront of advances against cancer.